JustinGoheen/JustinGoheen/README.md

 ## My notes

-I've started to collect my notes in a [wiki](https://justingoheen.github.io/lightning-engineer/).
-This wiki is a way to consolidate and share my notes as I learn more about the world of open source contributing, and software + research engineering.
+This [wiki](https://justingoheen.github.io/lightning-engineer/) is a way to consolidate and share notes as I learn more about the world of open source contributing, and software + research engineering.

 ## Project Board